ecxai/ecxai/workshop.md

 - Legal and ethical considerations
 - Case studies / applications of EC & XAI technologies

-Info on reviewing - Submissions will be reviewed by X etc.

-Info on publishing details and where to find them.
+Information on the review proceedure will be added when available.

+Information on the publishing of papers will be added when available.

 ## Important dates
-TBD
+To be announced.

 ## Organisers (alphabetical order)
+- Alexander Brownlee
+- Stefano Cagnoni
+- Giovanni Iacca
-- Person 1
+- Bacardit Jaume
-- Person 2
+- John McCall
-- Etc
+- David Walker